 Due to the Coronavirus pandemic RIT study abroad programs and all international travel by students for the 2020-2021 academic year are suspended until further notice.
-However, applications for spring and summer 2021 travel programs (and beyond) will remain open as we monitor the situation.
+Applications for summer 2021 travel programs (and beyond) will remain open as we monitor the situation.
 As you plan for future study abroad, these FAQ's can help you better understand how your program may be impacted.
 Check these resources often, as the situation is constantly changing.
 Or email firstname.lastname@example.org with any additional questions.

 Can I still plan for study abroad and meet with an advisor?